Skip to content

 1. Pink Swollen Nipples

-One of the tell-tale signs of Maine Coon pregnancy is swollen (nipple enlargement) and pink nipples at around three weeks of pregnancy.
+One of the tell-tale signs of Maine Coon pregnancy is swollen nipples (nipple enlargement) and pink nipples at around three weeks of pregnancy.

 This sign is usually called “pinking up” by veterinarians.